junxit/us-congress-code/title-42/chapter-6a/sec-297t.md

 - **(d)** *Duties* The Advisory Council shall—
   - **(1)** provide advice and recommendations to the Secretary and Congress concerning policy matters arising in the administration of this subchapter, including the range of issues relating to the nurse workforce, education, and practice improvement;
   - **(2)** provide advice to the Secretary and Congress in the preparation of general regulations and with respect to policy matters arising in the administration of this subchapter, including the range of issues relating to nurse supply, education and practice improvement; and
-  - **(3)** not later than 2 years after the date of enactment of the Title VIII Nursing Reauthorization Act,11 See References in Text note below. and annually thereafter, prepare and submit to the Secretary, the Committee on Health, Education, Labor, and Pensions of the Senate, and the Committee on Energy and Commerce of the House of Representatives, a report describing the activities of the Council, including findings and recommendations made by the Council concerning the activities under this subchapter.
+  - **(3)** not later than 2 years after March 27, 2020, and annually thereafter, prepare and submit to the Secretary, the Committee on Health, Education, Labor, and Pensions of the Senate, and the Committee on Energy and Commerce of the House of Representatives, a report describing the activities of the Council, including findings and recommendations made by the Council concerning the activities under this subchapter.
 - **(e)** *Meetings and documents*
   - **(1)** *Meetings* The Advisory Council shall meet not less than 2 times each year.
 Such meetings shall be held jointly with other related entities established under this subchapter where appropriate.
   - **(2)** *Documents* Not later than 14 days prior to the convening of a meeting under paragraph (1), the Advisory Council shall prepare and make available an agenda of the matters to be considered by the Advisory Council at such meeting.
 At any such meeting, the Advisory Council shall distribute materials with respect to the issues to be addressed at the meeting.
 Not later than 30 days after the adjourning of such a meeting, the Advisory Council shall prepare and make available a summary of the meeting and any actions taken by the Council based upon the meeting.